 - 79. By enhancing national systems during this CSP and the next 13 years, WFP will support the country in achieving the goals of the 2030 Agenda and eventually exit from the United Republic of Tanzania.
-The exit strategy will involve assistance for the Government in building robust national systems for food and nutrition security monitoring and emergency preparedness and response.
+The exit strategy, which will be refined in two subsequent CSPs between 2021 and 2030, will focus on assistance to the Government in building robust national systems for food and nutrition security monitoring, and emergency preparedness and response.
+WFP envisages providing technical support towards building sustainable, functional models that will not require external assistance. - 80.
 A modern, industrialized and gender-equitable agriculture sector will improve the food security and livelihoods of smallholder farmers by promoting increased yields of diversified and nutritious crops.
-National logistics and supply chain improvements, enabled by support from WFP, will ultimately result in shock-resistant national food systems. - 80.
-WFP's advocacy for sustainable refugee solutions will contribute to building national humanitarian response capacities and creating resilient communities.
-WFP will also engage with host communities and refugees in social protection activities and Farm to Market Alliance business opportunities, and will provide CBTs to stimulate local economies. - 81.
-By helping NMNAP to establish a reliable evidence base WFP will contribute to long-term nutrition security with a view to gradual hand-over to a capable network of government and national stakeholders. - 82.
+National logistics and supply chain improvements, enabled by support from WFP, will ultimately result in shock-resistant national food systems. - 81.
+WFP's advocacy for sustainable refugee solutions will contribute to building national humanitarian response capacities and creating resilient communities to facilitate the progressive reduction of WFP assistance.
+WFP will also engage with host communities and refugees in social protection activities and Farm to Market Alliance business opportunities, and will provide CBTs to stimulate local economies. - 82.
+By helping NMNAP to establish a reliable evidence base WFP will contribute to long-term nutrition security with a view to gradual hand-over to a capable network of government and national stakeholders. - 83.
 WFP's initial investment in and support for the Farm to Market Alliance develops farmers' autonomy by providing agricultural services through public-sector partnerships with a view to eventual hand-over to the Government and long-term sustainability.